-What do think of being a transparent bank customer?
+What do you think of being a transparent bank customer?

 Starting April 2005, you will be completely see-through.
 Federal Minister of Finances, at this time, Hans Eichel, is closing the net of control over what the taxpayer declares or not.

 Since the beginning of this month, virtually every tax office may know about but not screen any and all of your German bank accounts or depots.
 If they have any doubt about what you declare, they can demand to receive the annual tax statement from your bank (Jahressteuerbescheinigung).
 You will automatically receive the statement at the beginning of the following year.
-Supposing you either lose or refuse to submit this statement, the tax authorities may demand that your bank submit it.
-Starting in July 2005, if you have any bank accounts in the EU the German, authorities may obtain such information from the foreign fiscal authorities.
+In case you either lose or refuse to submit this statement, the tax authorities may demand that your bank submit it.
+Starting in July 2005, if you have any bank accounts in the EU, German authorities may obtain such information from the foreign fiscal authorities.

 compliments for the picture go to johnnyb / pixelio.de

 Andorra, Austria, Belgium, Liechtenstein, Luxembourg, Monaco, San Marino, and Switzerland, however, refuse to submit such monitoring reports to Germany.
 Therefore they levy an anonymous tax at source on interest income.
 The German authorities will not find out which taxpayers have savings accounts abroad, but this tax is rather high.
-The tax rate starts at 15%, will rise to 20% in 2008, and is supposed to reach a maximum of 35% in 2011.
+The tax rate starts at 15%, and is supposed to reach a maximum of 35% in 2011.
 This EC monitoring procedure is applicable only to yielded interest and not to dividends or life insurance policies.
 Only accounts that still exist in July will be reported.